konapun/vacuumline.nvim/README.md

 # vacuumline.nvim
 Airline in the vacuum of space

-vacuumline is a prebuilt configuration for galaxyline based on the look and functionality of Airline.
+vacuumline is a prebuilt configuration for galaxyline and lualine based on the look and functionality of Airline.
 It can be further configured to style icons, colors, and segments.

 <sub>full pane vacuumline</sub>